Ibanda District: Overview

 Ibanda District was created on 1 July 2005, by elevating Ibanda County, formerly part of Mbarara District, to full district status.

 Ibanda is connected to the national electricity grid with a sub-station 4 mi outside Mbarara town.
 A tarmac road connects via Mbarara to the capital Kampala.

 There is one major hospital, Ibanda Hospital, administered by the Roman Catholic Archdiocese of Mbarara.
 The hospital has an affiliated school for enrolled midwives and nurses.

 Population

 In 1991, the national population census estimated the district population at 148,000.
-The 2002 national census estimated the population at 198,700.
+The 2002 census estimated the population at 198,700.
 The population has a calculated annual growth rate of 2.6 percent.
 The population in 2012 was about 255,500.

 Economic activities

 Agriculture forms the backbone of the economy of the district.
 Most of the agriculture is on the subsistence level.
 The largest farm in the district is the Kiburara Prison Farm, located at Kiburara Prison.
 The crops grown in the district include the following: